China Plans To Make Scratch From Noodles

 In Guizhou, the country's poorest province, the local government has partnered with private enterprises to develop tourism.
 Wanda Group, a high-profile Chinese property developer, allocated 1.5 billion yuan (about $223 million) in Danzhai county, building a tourist village to showcase the architecture and dancing and singing performances of the ethnic Miao and Dong minorities.
 In addition, the county established a vocational school to teach tourism management, nursing and accounting skills.

 The tourist village appears to be generating jobs.
-Within a year of its opening in 2017, the state media Xinhua reports 5.5 million visitors from outside cities.
-The tourists took time out from posing for selfies to devour local dishes (which is good news for pig farmers, among others) and buy local products like tea and crafts like embroidery.
+Within a year of its opening in 2017, the state media agency Xinhua reports 5.5 million visitors from outside cities.
+The tourists took time out from posing for selfies to devour local dishes (which is good news for pig farmers, among others) and buy local products such as tea and crafts including embroidery.
 According to Xinhua, in that first year of operation, the village has created 24,000 jobs, and some 16,000 people increased their monthly income to 3,000 yuan ($440), which puts them way above China's official poverty line of 2,300 yuan ($340) per year.

-Sometimes, it's the people themselves that find opportunities and help themselves.
-Folks in Beishanyun village of Shanxi province, which is home to more than 30 courtyards built in the Ming and Qing dynasties, have turned to acting for extra cash.
+Sometimes, it's the people themselves who find opportunities and help themselves.
+Folks in the Beishanyun village of Shanxi province, which is home to more than 30 courtyards built in the Ming and Qing dynasties, have turned to acting for extra cash.
 The farming village's traditional architecture has reportedly made it a desirable shooting spot for film and TV dramas set in the Republic of China and Sino-Japanese War periods, roughly 1912 to 1945.
 Working from 8 a.m. to 6 p.m. as an extra brings one 100 yuan ($15) per day.
-If Some families can earn a good amount in a few days if all its members work as extras.
+Some families can earn a good amount in a few days if all its members work as extras.

 Meanwhile, the noodle-making dreams in Gansu province may have some bumps ahead — at least that's what people are joking about on Chinese social media Weibo.
 "Most Lanzhou beef noodle shops in the country are run by people from Qinghai province," joked one Weibo user.
 "Is there any space left for Gansu folks?"

-"Gansu people are finally getting the hang of it, years after Qinghai took the special away from them," said another.
+"Gansu people are finally getting the hang of it, years after Qinghai took the special away from them," another said.